arifkhaan/arifkhaan.github.io/contactnew.md

 <p>You can email me on <img src="../img/email.png" height="40px"> <a href="mailto:arifullah@giki.edu.pk">arifullah@giki.edu.pk</a> or <img src="../img/gmail.png" height="40px"><a href="mailto:engrz.ciit@gmail.com">engrz.ciit@gmail.com</a></p>
 <hr>
 <p>You can visit me in office hours at</p>
-</p>F-09 Telecommunication and Networking (TeleCoN Lab), Faculty of Electrical Engineering, Ghulam Ishaq Khan (GIK) Institute of Engineering Sciences and Technology Topi-23640, Swabi, KPK, Pakistan.<p>
+</p>F-09 Telecommunication and Networking (TeleCoN Lab), Faculty of Electrical Engineering, Ghulam Ishaq Khan (GIK) Institute of Engineering Sciences and Technology Topi-23640, Swabi, KPK, Pakistan.</p>
 <hr>
 <p>If you want to get in touch.
 You can also send me a quick message using the form below:</p>